Everything you need to know about Seville’s Feria de Abril

 The gateway to the Feria and how to get there

 The portada changes each year to celebrate a different Seville landmark.
-In 2023 it’s inspired by the iconic Plaza de España and the Teatro Coliseo España.
-And it’s huge: 46 metres wide by 38 metres high.
+In 2026 it’s inspired by the Pabellón de Portugal building.

 The portada is accessible from Avenida Flota de Indias in the Los Remedios neighbourhood, but in fact there are multiple entrances to the Feria.
 Seville is relatively small and walkable, so chances are you will able to arrive on foot.
 If not, consider taking the metro to Plaza de Cuba or Parque de los Principes and walking from there.
 It's also possible to take the bus.
 For further information on public transport in Seville visit Tussam.